edibotopic/edibotopic-website/content/blog/2023-09-17-conditional-science.md

 the unlikeliest of places") or specialisation/ignorance ("Oh I'm not an expert in health so who is to know really").

-Let's consider now why this might be a problem.
+Let's consider now why this might not be a desirable set of circumstances.

 Other real problems of actual consequence exist and need to be solved.
 Given the existence of real problems that are known to affect people